 A message from the Executive Headteacher

-Abbey Park Federation of schools includes an outstanding Pre – School, a teacher led Nursery, a First school and a Middle school offering excellent educational provision for children aged 2 – 12.
-The schools share a spacious site opposite the Abbey in the beautiful town of Pershore.
+Abbey Park Federation of schools includes an outstanding pre – school, a teacher led nursery, a first school and a middle school, sharing a spacious site opposite the Abbey in the beautiful town of Pershore.

-In our federation of schools every child is supported to reach their personal and academic potential within a nurturing yet challenging environment.
-Children in all schools are taught by inspirational, passionate staff that are relentless in their drive to ensure children make progress and are happy in their learning.
+Children across the Federation are taught by inspirational, passionate staff that are relentless in their drive to ensure children make progress and are happy in their learning.
 All children are appropriately challenged at their level and experience a rich, varied curriculum with many enrichment and extracurricular activities and opportunities including trips abroad.

 Safeguarding Children, including Child Protection, at Abbey Park Schools Federation